RaphaelIT7/gmod-holylib/README.md

 This module also adds a `filesystem` library which should generally be faster than gmod's functions, because gmod has some weird / slow things in them.
 It also gives you full access to the filesystem and doesn't restrict you to specific directories.

-#### (FSASYNC Enum) filesystem.AsyncRead(string fileName, string gamePath, function callBack(string fileName, string gamePath, FSASYNC status, string content), bool sync)
+#### (FSASYNC Enum) filesystem.AsyncRead(string fileName, string gamePath, function callback(string fileName, string gamePath, FSASYNC status, string content), bool sync)
 Reads a file async and calls the callback with the contents.

 #### filesystem.CreateDir(string dirName, string gamePath = "DATA")